ToyKeeper/fuckometer/README.md

 * Factors for 7 days: Status of individual factors over time, to see more detailed trends.
   ![7-day details](http://toykeeper.net/fuckometer/gfx/factors-7d.png)
-* Factors for 6 months: Status of individual factors over time, to see progress for each.

 ### Web